-- follow your team’s advice about using moisturisers and deodorants
+- follow your radiotherapy team’s advice about using moisturisers and deodorants

-If your skin becomes sore or itchy or changes colour, let the radiotherapy team know as soon as possible.
+If your skin becomes sore or itchy or changes colour, tell your radiotherapy team as soon as possible.
 They can give you advice and treatments if needed.

 Radiotherapy only causes hair loss in the treatment area.
-You may lose your hair where the radiation beam leaves your body as well as where it enters the body.
-Ask your clinical oncologist or radiographer to show you exactly where your hair is likely to fall out.
+You may lose your hair where the radiation beam leaves the body as well as where it enters the body.
+Ask your cancer doctor or radiographer to show you exactly where your hair is likely to fall out.

 Hair may start to fall out 2 or 3 weeks into radiotherapy treatment.
 It usually grows back after treatment finishes.
 Sometimes it grows back a different texture or colour than before.
 It may take several months to grow back, depending on the dose of radiotherapy you have.